best-practice-and-impact/SHEL/README.md

 password = 123 or admin

-Jack - Checking I am working on the correct branch Jack - Checked that the changes run on another computer
+Jack - Checking I am working on the correct branch

+Jack - Checked that the changes run on another computer

+## Notes while working:

+- The index page will not load if the Post table is empty.
+This is because of the negative indexing used to return the last two items from the table.
+To get this to work I have manually added two posts to the table in the python terminal.